LostXOR/CommunityDown/README.md

 # CommunityDown
 CommunityDown is a downloader for YouTube community pages.
-It is currently in early development and non-functional.
+It is currently in early development and is only partially functional.

 ## TODO
-Unit tests for exact comment count and limit parameter Get comment replies
+Get comment replies

+Documentation

-CLI
+A CLI